 - Leprechaun Falls * (20 ft est.): Large pool and pretty falls.

-- Eagle Creek Falls (50 ft est.): A beautiful falls near the Arroyo Seco River.
+- Eagle Creek Falls (50 ft est.): A beautiful falls on a tributary that drops into the Arroyo Seco River.

 - Spire Falls (55 ft over two segments): A spectacular setting with a blue plunge pool and smooth rock face.